Easy Banana Bread Recipe

 - Gently squeeze the banana peel with the banana still in it until the banana softens.

-- Mix sugar and margarine in large bowl.
+- Mix sugar and margarine in a large bowl.
 Stir in eggs.
-Add bananas, buttermilk, vanilla and cinnamon.
+Add bananas, buttermilk, vanilla, and cinnamon.
 Beat until smooth.
 Stir in remaining ingredients.

 - Pour batter into pans.

 - Bake for 1 hour.
 If a toothpick inserted in the middle comes out clean, they are done.

 - Cool for 5 minutes.
 Loosen the bread from the pan.
 Remove the bread from the pan and place on a wire rack to cool completely.
 Enjoy!!!